Serene-Arc/bulk-downloader-for-reddit/README.md

-## 📢 Looking for Maintainers
+## 📢 Looking for collabrators
 I am aware that the issues stacking rapidly.
 However, I am really struggling to find the time to work on the project.
-So, I am **looking for maintainers** for the project.
+So, I am looking for collabrators for the project.
 If you are willing to be a part of this project, email me at parlakciali[at]gmail[dot]com.

 Also, feel free to send me your merge request!
 I am planning on setting up continuous delivery flow with GitHub Actions so that each contribution to the project will create a new release.